-This just a sample of the basics that need to be covered all at once.
-What could possibly go wrong?
+With this being just a general overview of the factors involved in raising a safe, friendly, well-behaved dog, what could possibly go wrong?
 Considering most of the dogs relinquished to shelters are between 6-18 months of age, it is clear that plenty of things can go wrong when a puppy owner is unprepared.

 Raising a puppy is not a beginner's task.
 Sure, many people manage to do just fine and raise happy, healthy, well-mannered pets.
 But the shelters are full of puppies who did not meet the Disney-induced image their new family had in mind.

-If, on the other hand, this sounds like more time than you're ready for, an adult dog (over 2 years) from the local shelter may very well require less training and time and can still give you 10-15 years of companionship.
+If this sounds like more time than you're ready for, an adult dog (over 3 years) from the local shelter may very well require less training and time and can still give you 10-15 years of companionship.

 If you really want a wonderful companion who enjoys spending quiet time with you and your family, consider adopting a senior dog!
 If your goal is to teach children responsibility through pet ownership, there's no better lesson than teaching them that adopting a senior dog is far more responsible than giving into the impulse of cute puppy-ness.

 If you have read this and still want to raise a puppy, CONGRATULATIONS!
 You are embarking on a 10-15 year journey that I hope will provide more joy than frustration.
 Be sure to do your research to avoid common mistakes new puppy adopters/buyers make when choosing their new companion.
 NEVER buy puppies online or from pet stores...unless you are prepared to set aside extra time and money for the multitude of health and behavior problems that accompany them.

 And please, PLEASE learn about puppy training from before your puppy comes home.
 See our recommended list of books to get started.